 - Add a bypass duct.
 If you have multiple zones within a single system, it’s sometimes possible to add a bypass duct that relieves pressure within the system and reduces noise.

 - Add or expand grilles and registers.
 In our experience, most homes don’t have enough return air.
 Adding new returns or increasing the size of an existing grille is one way to decrease static pressure and help your system move air.
 It can cut down on noise, too.
 When possible (and when it makes sense), we can also tie new supply registers into your ductwork or increase the size of existing supply registers.

-- Replace existing registers and grilles with high velocity models.
+- Replace existing registers and grilles with high-velocity models.
 Sometimes, the type of registers and grilles you have are to blame for the loud air noise.
 Switching them out for “high velocity” alternatives can allow more airflow and lower static pressure.

 Another way to decrease airflow noise: Upgrade to a variable speed blower

 If it’s time to replace your HVAC system, you’re in luck!
-Assuming you select a new system with a variable speed blower, it’s almost certain to be quieter than the standard blower you’re replacing.
+Assuming you select a new system with a variable-speed blower, it’s almost certain to be quieter than the standard blower you’re replacing.

-That’s because variable speed blower or furnace fans usually run at a low speed, circulating air throughout your home more consistently than the old school, on/off systems you’re probably used to.
+That’s because variable speed blowers or furnace fans usually run at a low speed, circulating air throughout your home more consistently than the old school, on/off systems you’re probably used to.
 The fan speed varies depending on the cooling or heating load, but the fan operates at lower speeds most of the time.

 And since less air is moving through your ducts, noise levels are lower – sometimes dramatically so.

 You’ll still know your system is working.
 After all, it’s pretty obvious whether you’re comfortable or not!
 But you might not hear it running unless you stand under a supply register and listen.
-In some systems, variable speed blowers really are that quiet!
+In some systems, variable speed blowers are that quiet!

 A quick word about hard pipe vs. flexible ductwork